The OCR action group is intended for automatic image recognition and writing the recognized text to a Recorder variable of string type.

 Choose the Copy files option.

-The Copy files option is recommended, as the files are located in your RPA Express workspace and can be managed with the Media Files browser.
+The Copy files option is recommended, as the files are located in your Express Edition workspace and can be managed with the Media Files browser.
 The Link to files option creates links to the files in the external location.
 It can produce some unnecessary problems that are avoided by choosing the previous option.

 The image(-s) are copied to your recording.